M6-UFC: Unifying Multi-Modal Controls for Conditional Image Synthesis via Non-Autoregressive Generative Transformers: Introduction

-\mjxdel{ In conclusion, the main contributions of our UFC-BERT are summarized as follows: \begin{itemize} \item To the best of our knowledge, UFC-BERT is the first work that unifies any number of multi-modal controls by a universal form for conditional image synthesis. \item The non-autoregressive generation with BERT can improve the inference speed, enhance the holistic consistency of images and support the preservation controls for image inpainting. \item The progressive NAR generation algorithm with relevance and fidelity estimators ensures the effectiveness of multi-modal controls and the fidelity of the synthesized image. \end{itemize} }
+\mjxdel{ In conclusion, the main contributions of our M6-UFC are summarized as follows: \begin{itemize} \item To the best of our knowledge, M6-UFC is the first work that unifies any number of multi-modal controls by a universal form for conditional image synthesis. \item The non-autoregressive generation with BERT can improve the inference speed, enhance the holistic consistency of images and support the preservation controls for image inpainting. \item The progressive NAR generation algorithm with relevance and fidelity estimators ensures the effectiveness of multi-modal controls and the fidelity of the synthesized image. \end{itemize} }

-The extensive experiments on M2C-Fashion, a newly collected clothing dataset with tens of millions of image-text pairs, as well as on Multi-Modal CelebA-HQ~\cite{karras2017progressive,xia2020tedigan}, a public facial dataset, demonstrate UFC-BERT can synthesize high-quality images that comply with various multi-modal controls.
+M6-UFC can be trained from scratch or initialized with large-scale pre-trained models, e.g., the Multi-Modality to Multi-Modality Multitask Mega-transformer (M6)~\cite{lin2021m6,yang2021exploring}.
+The pre-trained model can speed up convergence of M6-UFC, and can also improve performance of M6-UFC on small-scale datasets.
+But we train M6-UFC from scratch to ensure fair comparison with other methods.
+The extensive experiments on M2C-Fashion, a newly collected clothing dataset with tens of millions of image-text pairs, as well as on Multi-Modal CelebA-HQ~\cite{karras2017progressive,xia2020tedigan}, a public facial dataset, demonstrate M6-UFC can synthesize high-quality images that comply with various multi-modal controls.